 A country born of multiple cultural influences, India offers a very colourful cuisine.
-At its heart you will find vegetables, fruits and spices.
+A cultural sensitivity where you will find vegetables, fruits and spices.
 Just like us, let yourself be enchanted by Indian cuisine through its spices.

-At the crossroads of historical, cultural and spiritual routes stands India, a fabulous jewel of diversity.
-Indeed, India was historically passed through by multiple influences, religious and cultural, at different times.
-This diversity is reflected in your plate, as an invitation to travel to dozens of various destinations.
-For example, the gastronomic tradition has been marked by the Persian expansion in the 6th century A.D., the Muslim conquest and the reign of the Mughals in the 8th century, but also by European influences with the colonization from the 18th century.
+At the crossroads of historical, cultural, and spiritual routes stands India, a fabulous jewel of diversity.
+Indeed, India was historically passed through multiple influences, religious and cultural, at different times.
+A diversity that is often reflected by cultural sensitivity and clear culinary markers.
+It is reflected in your plate, as an invitation to travel to dozens of various destinations.
+For example, the gastronomic tradition has been marked by the Persian expansion in the 6th century A.D., the Muslim conquest, and the reign of the Mughals in the 8th century, but also by European influences with the colonization from the 18th century.
+A culinary diversity that comes with cultural sensitivity as to its origins and historical relations.
 There have been multiple exchanges.
 For example, pepper was exported to Portugal and American chili was imported to India.
 One can also observe borrowed traditions such as the way of tasting tea influenced by the British reign.

 This diversity extends to the regional scale since, with no less 1.24 million square miles of surface area, India presents very marked territorial differences.
 This can be seen in the ingredients that make up the basis of Indian food, notably fruits and vegetables, herbs and spices.
 It is therefore more relevant to speak of “Indian cuisines” in plural as the ingredients are so different.

-They are different but also complementary.
+Chilies and spices in the market of Udaipur are different but also complementary.
 Here lies the secret of Indian cuisine: in the balance of flavors.
-This must allow the body to find its own.
-To be, fully and simply, that implies to feed oneself with all that can enable to reach the perfect balance.
+To be, fully and simply, implies feeding oneself with all that can enable one to reach the perfect balance.
 Indeed, Ayurveda is a central principle in Indian cuisine that influences both its tasting and preparation.
 Known as an ancestral medicinal practice, it is also a spiritual principle.
 It originates from the Veda, a collection of sacred texts from the precepts of ancient India.
 In Sanskrit, it means “the knowledge of life” and proposes an art of living to the individual who is in balance between his body and his mind.
 According to a widely spread philosophy in India, each food could reflect its progress towards the spiritual balance.
 And it is by following this principle that the search for harmony in the Indian diet is done.

 Spices are an essential part of Indian cuisine, their proportions and combinations make all the difference.
 Each of them has a story to tell and refers to a facet of Indian culture, that’s where the secret lies.

-To understand the secrets of the subtility of Indian dishes, here are the secrets of these spices in 5 key points.
+To understand the secrets of the cultural sensitivity and subtility of Indian dishes, here are the secrets of these spices in 5 key points.